BetonQuest/BetonQuest/docs/05-Reference.md

 * `events` is a list of events that will fire when an option is chosen (either by NPC or a player), defined similarly to conditions.
 * `pointer` is list of pointers to the opposite branch (from NPC branch it will point to options player can choose from when answering, and from player branch it will point to different NPC reactions).

 When an NPC wants to say something he will check conditions for the first option (in this case `option1`).
 If they are met, he will choose it.
 Otherwise, he will skip to next option (note: conversation ends when there are no options left to choose).
-After choosing an option NPC will say it, the events will fire and then the player will see options defined in `player_options` branch to which `pointers` setting points, in this case `reply1` and `reply2`.
+After choosing an option NPC will execute any events defined in it, say it, and then the player will see options defined in `player_options` branch to which `pointers` setting points, in this case `reply1` and `reply2`.
 If the conditions for the player option are not met, the option is simply not displayed, similar to texts from NPC.
 Player will choose option he wants, and it will point back to other NPC text, which points to next player options and so on.

 If there are no possible options for player or NPC (either from not meeting any conditions or being not defined) the conversations ends.
 If the conversation ends unexpectedly, check the console - it could be an error in the configuration.